Cannabis Withdrawal Timeline

 Day 1: The Quiet Before the Storm

 Most people feel relatively fine on day 1.
-This is the fat-solubility buffer at work — THC stored in your body fat is still being released into your bloodstream, maintaining partial CB1 receptor activation.
+This is the fat-solubility buffer at work.
+THC stored in your body fat is still trickling into your bloodstream, maintaining partial CB1 receptor activation.
+Some people notice mild anxiety or restlessness by end of day, but most report feeling close to normal.

 Days 4-6: Escalation